The Czech Republic’s international investment position and external debt

 Structure of investment position liabilities

-Developments in portfolio investment liabilities abroad were driven mostly by purchases of domestic bank bonds by non-residents.
-The resulting volume of liabilities increased, with portfolio investment representing 14.9% of total liabilities.
+Developments in portfolio investment liabilities abroad were driven mostly by purchases of domestic government and bank bonds by non-residents.
+The resulting volume of liabilities increased, with portfolio investment representing 16% of total liabilities.

-The negative fair value of derivatives declined by CZK 29.5 billion to 1.8% of total liabilities in Q2.
+The negative fair value of derivatives decreased by CZK 12.4 billion in Q3, accounting for 1.7% of total liabilities.

-The Czech Republic’s external debt (the sum of its liabilities with stipulated maturity) fell by CZK 26.9 billion in Q2, totalling CZK 4,891.1 billion at the end of June.
-In year-on-year terms, the debt increased by CZK 370.5 billion.
-As regards the time structure of the external debt, the share of liabilities with original maturities longer than one year was 49.4% of total debt liabilities.
+The Czech Republic’s external debt (the sum of its liabilities with stipulated maturity) rose by CZK 176.2 billion in Q3, totalling CZK 5,075.2 billion at the end of September.
+In year-on-year terms, the debt increased by CZK 479 billion.
+As regards the time structure of the external debt, the share of liabilities with original maturities longer than one year was 50.1% of total debt liabilities.

 External debt by debtor (CZK billions, end-of-period balance)

-Turning to the sectoral breakdown of the external debt, a decrease in the debt of the government and corporate sectors (other sectors) was the key factor in Q2.
+Turning to the sectoral breakdown of the external debt, an increase in debt was evident across all economic sectors in Q3.

-The decrease in the external debt of the general government sector was due to sales of government bonds by foreign investors.
-General government accounted for 16.3% of the total external debt.
+The largest increase was recorded for the external debt of the general government sector, mainly due to purchases of government bonds by foreign investors.
+General government accounted for 17.2% of the total external debt.

-The key factors affecting debt in the banking sector (including the CNB) were an increase in the volume of domestic bank bonds held by non-residents and an increase in short-term deposits received from abroad.
-The banking sector accounted for 38.4% of the total debt.
+Debt in the banking sector (including the CNB) was also driven by increased demand for the purchase of bank bonds by non-residents.
+The banking sector accounted for 37.6% of the total debt.

 Chart 5 – External debt by instrument